mbradle/docker_single_zone/README.md

 **docker run -it -v PWD/work/input:/input_directory -v PWD/work/output:/output_directory -e VAR=@/input_directory/run.rsp single_zone**

 The output will be in the directory work/output.
 One can add options into the response file run.rsp or directly into the command line.
-Type:
+For example, type:

 **docker run -it -v PWD/work/input:/input_directory -v PWD/work/output:/output_directory -e VAR="@/input_directory/run.rsp --tend 1." single_zone**